Recreation

 Klamath National Wild and Scenic River

 The spectacular Klamath River is both the second largest and second longest river in California.
 The river makes its way through over 200 miles both the Cascade and Coast Mountain Ranges offering many recreation opportunities to its visitors.
 Summer months bring rafters to the area and jet boat rides are offered out of the town of Klamath.
-The river is renowned for its fishing opportunities of Chinook (King Salmon), coho (Silver Salmon), and steelhead.
+The river is renowned for its fishing opportunities of Chinook (King Salmon), Coho (Silver Salmon), and Steelhead.
 The river is easily accessible off of Highway 96.
 Several ramps exist to provide easy launching for your boat.